Book Review: Rogue Lawyer by John Grisham

 In the book, Sebastian deals with five cases involving – a drug-dazed 18-year-old with an IQ of no more than 70 accused of murdering and molesting two little girls.
 A ruthless mobster who is sentenced to capital punishment is not willing to accept it and escapes before Sebastian’s eyes.
 An innocent homeowner arrested for shooting at cops, though the cops were at fault and did not follow procedure and (the cops) also killed his wife, and dogs in the process.
 A mixed martial arts cage fighter who beat his referee to death after he lost a match.

 And finally, a suspected sociopath and psychopath responsible for killings and kidnappings.

-Sebastian saves his son, rescues the daughter of the assistant chief of police.
-But the sociopath and psychopath is still watching him.
+Sebastian saves his son and rescues the daughter of the assistant chief of police.
+But the sociopath and psychopath are still watching him.